byomess/ft/README.md

 `ft` (Find Turbo) is a simple command-line tool designed to enhance the file/directory search capabilities for Unix-based systems.

 Initially, my objective was simply to create a wrapper for the standard Linux `find` command to prevent it from returning "Permission denied" errors as part of its results, when it tries to read files the user don't own.
-However, as you see, I ended up doing something more.
+However, as you see, I ended up implementing some further ideas I had.

 Much like its inspiration, `ft` aims to provide a more efficient, user-friendly, and visually appealing experience for searching files and directories.
 It leverages the power of regex patterns for search criteria and the [Rich library](https://github.com/willmcgugan/rich) for elegant formatting, making your search results not only precise but also easier to read and interpret.